-Pastel de nata is a Portuguese egg custard tart pastry dusted with cinnamon.
+Pastel de Nata is a delightful Portuguese treat, featuring a creamy egg custard nestled in a flaky pastry shell, finished with a dusting of cinnamon.

 Some of the best pastel de nata stops in Lisbon are listed below.